kmggh/python-simple-machine/README.md

 numbers and stores the total.

     python3 prog_3_addnums.py --run

+The fourth program, prog_4_cpstr.py, copies a string from one memory location to another.

+    python3 prog_4_cpstr.py --run

 As you can see, you need Python 3 installed to run these programs.
 It's free and easily found on-line along with plenty of instructions on